 Mark Hayden, PhD

-My approach is built on a foundation of respect, acceptance, and a strong belief in every person’s ability to grow and change.
-I see psychotherapy as a collaborative process in which each intervention is tailored to your needs.
+My approach is built on a foundation of respect, acceptance, and a strong belief in your ability to grow and change.
+Psychotherapy is a collaborative process.
+Each intervention is tailored to you and the care you deserve.
 You are a unique individual.
-With 20 years of clinical practice, having competence in a wide range of therapeutic approaches and techniques increases effectiveness.
-I can treat a broad spectrum of client problems.
+I make sure of this as I bring 20 years of clinical practice to the table.

-I began my career as a staff psychologist at St. Clares Medical Center.
-I split my time between the outpatient mental health clinic and serving as a consultant to various medical departments.
-At the mental health clinic I treated individuals with a wide range of difficulties; depression, anxiety, and relationship problems.
-As a Behavioral Medicine consultant I provided treatment to individuals with various medical problems including cancer, heart disease, lung disorders, diabetes, and chronic pain.
+I treat a broad spectrum of complex difficulties; anxiety, depression, ocd, post traumatic stress disorder (PTSD), eating disorders, and relationship problems.
+I began my career as a staff psychologist at St. Clares Medical Center and split time between the outpatient mental health clinic and as a consultant to various medical departments.
+At the mental health clinic I treated individuals with a wide range of complex mental health difficulties.
+As a Behavioral Medicine consultant I provided treatment to individuals with various medical ailments including cancer, heart disease, lung disorders, diabetes, and chronic pain.
 Using techniques such as relaxation training, guided imagery, and meditation were paramount to the process.
 Additionally, I ran bereavement groups for family members of patients who died from various illnesses.

 Prolonged Exposure/Emotional Processing Therapy